paaddos/paaddos.github.io/_posts/2021-05-20-im2021-tangled-award.md

 ---

-### Best paper on IM 2021 Experience Session [IFIP/IEEE International Symposium on Integrated Network Management](https://im2021.ieee-im.org/call-experience-session-papers)
+### Best paper for "Tangled: A Cooperative Anycast Testbed"  in IFIP/IEEE International Symposium on Integrated Network Management - Experience Session (https://im2021.ieee-im.org/call-experience-session-papers)

 The paper "Tangled: A Cooperative Anycast Testbed" has been awarded as the best paper of IM 2021 Experience Session [IFIP/IEEE International Symposium on Integrated Network Management]